 I must point out that the fitted elegance of these mitts is thanks to Mel, who with her usual thorough test-knitting and feedback, prompted me to make several changes to my charts . . .

 And why Ecclefechan?
-Well, Ecclefechan is the name of a small town in the Scottish Borders, well-known as the birthplace of one of my favourite nineteenth-century authors, Thomas Carlyle.
+Well, Ecclefechan is the name of a small town, well-known as the birthplace of one of my favourite nineteenth-century authors, Thomas Carlyle.
 It is also the birthplace of the Ecclefechan Tart, a delicious confection, which is one of my favourite things to bake (and eat).

 When I was putting together the pattern for the Ecclefechan Mitts, I decided to pop in my Ecclefechan tart recipe, so that you can enjoy them too.
 There really are few treats nicer than an Ecclefechan tart and a cup of tea.